brookewicz/LabNotebook/Protocols/Microbiome-enrichment.md

 <br>

 ### Capture Methylated Host DNA
-1. Add 20µl of input DNA to the tube containing the Z μl of **MBD2-Fc-bound magnetic beads**.
+1. Add 30µl of input DNA to the tube containing the Z μl of **MBD2-Fc-bound magnetic beads**.
 For other DNA input amounts, add DNA to (Z) μl of **MBD2-Fc bound magnetic beads**.

-2. Add 5µl of **undiluted Bind/wash Buffer** (5X) for a final concentration of 1X.
+2. Add 7.5µl of **undiluted Bind/wash Buffer** (5X) for a final concentration of 1X.
 Pipette the sample up and down until the beads are completely homogenous, at least 5-10 times.
+	- amount of bind/wash buffer depends on sample volume (check excel sheet)

-3. Agitate the tube on a rotating mixer for 15 minutes at room temperature with rotation.
+4. Agitate the tube on a rotating mixer for 15 minutes at room temperature with rotation.

 ### Collect Enriched Microbial DNA